 - Allow to cool and grind to fine paste.

-Today lack of Shallot tends me to add big onion, but tastes great with shallot.
+Today lack of shallot tends me to add big onion, but this chutney tastes great with shallot.